-- 5.09 A fund management company's business continuity plan must- - (a) ensure that the fund management company's critical operations can continue to function in the event of any interruptions; - (b) include an annual review and testing to ensure its effectiveness; and - (c) deal with interruptions in any of the fund management company's outsourced functions. - 5.10 The business continuity plan including the outcome of its annual review and testing must be reported to the Board of Directors.
+- 5.09 A fund management company's business continuity plan must- - (a) ensure that the fund management company's critical operations can continue to function in the event of any interruptions; - (b) include an annual review and testing to ensure its effectiveness; and - (c) deal with interruptions in any of the fund management company's outsourced functions. - 5.10 The business continuity plan including the outcome of its annual review and testing under subparagraph 5.09(b) must be reported to the Board of Directors.